reeseaustin55/convertnbt/README.md

 # NBT batch conversion GUI

 `converter_gui.py` provides a Tkinter interface for batch converting `.nbt` files to `.mcfunction` using the external [JaylyDev/nbt-to-mcstructure](https://github.com/JaylyDev/nbt-to-mcstructure) tool.
-On startup the GUI downloads the converter repository (if missing) so you only need to pick the folder that already contains your `.nbt` files; `.mcfunction` output is saved in the same folder.
+On startup the GUI downloads the converter repository and installs its Node dependencies (if missing) so you only need to pick the folder that already contains your `.nbt` files; `.mcfunction` output is saved in the same folder.

 ## Prerequisites
 - Python 3.8+ with Tkinter available (usually included with standard distributions).